microsoft/CNTK/bindings/python/doc/index.rst

 Python API for CNTK (2.0a4)
 ===============================

-CNTK_, the Computational Network Toolkit, is a system for describing, training, and executing computational networks, a unified framework for describing arbitrary learning machines, such as deep neural networks (DNNs), convolutional neural networks (CNNs), recurrent neural networks (RNNs), long short term
+CNTK_, the Microsfot Cognitive Toolkit, is a system for describing, training, and executing computational networks, a unified framework for describing arbitrary learning machines, such as deep neural networks (DNNs), convolutional neural networks (CNNs), recurrent neural networks (RNNs), long short term